-In addition to Graduate College requirements, the Department of Biochemistry and Molecular Biology requires the following:
+In addition to Graduate College requirements, the Department of Biochemistry and Molecular Biology requires the following items in the dissertation document (see Thesis Preparation link below for full details):

-- A list of all abbreviations and their definitions. - A unified bibliography for the complete dissertation (in contrast to a list of references at the end of each chapter).
+- Table of contents. - A list of all abbreviations and their definitions. - A unified bibliography for the complete dissertation (in contrast to a list of references at the end of each chapter).
 Although the format for references can assume several common styles used by peer reviewed journals, at minimum, the references should include: all authors (exception-if the # of authors exceed 10 on a publication, list the first 10 authors followed by et al.); year of publication; title of publication, journal, volume, and page numbers. - Proper attribution of work in tables and figures is required.
 Tables or figures not the direct work of the student need to be attributed appropriately and cited in the figure legend.
-This issue comes up when the student is one of the authors on a multi-author publication. - Compatible with the format used for the comprehensive exam, the following fonts would be acceptable: Arial, Helvetica, Palatino Linotype, Georgia, Times New Roman, and Cambria. - Headings format will be: Major (primary) headings (all Caps-Left Justified), Secondary headings (Bold, Left Justified), Tertiary Headings (Italicized-Left Justified)
+This issue comes up when the student is one of the authors on a multi-author publication. - Compatible with the format used for the comprehensive exam, the following fonts would be acceptable: Arial, Helvetica, and Times, or Times New Roman. - Headings format will be: Major (primary) headings (all Caps-Left Justified), Secondary headings (Bold, Left Justified), Tertiary Headings (Italicized-Left Justified)